PlatinumFoxTail/fullstackopen_part5/README.md

 # React + Vite

+This is a hand in assignment for the Full Stack Open course at University of Helsinki.

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Assignment based on template, that provided a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:
+Related to the template, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh